berlino/berlino.github.io/_pages/about.md

 **Epoch 0**: :grimacing: During 2016-2017, I was intrigued by rule/grammar-based parsing systems (and their usage in SMT), and I wish I could do something related. <br/>

+## Work Experience

+* Research Intern at Salesforce Research, Summer 2020
+* Research Intern at Microsoft Research Redmond, Summer 2019
+* Research Intern at Samsung Research America, Summer 2018
+* Research Intern at [StatNLP](http://statnlp.org) Singapore, Summer 2017
+* NLP Intern/Engineer at Mobvoi.
+Beijing, 2016

 ## Education

-Ph.D in ILCC, University of Edinburgh, 2021 (expected) <br/>
+* Ph.D in ILCC, University of Edinburgh, 2021 (expected)
-M.S. in CICS, University of Massachusetts Amherst, 2018 <br/>
+* M.S. in CICS, University of Massachusetts Amherst, 2018
-B.S. in Xidian University, 2015
+* B.S. in Xidian University, 2015

-## Work Experience

-Research Intern at Salesforce Research, Summer 2020 <br/>
-Research Intern at Microsoft Research Redmond, Summer 2019 <br/>
-Research Intern at Samsung Research America, Summer 2018 <br/>
-Research Intern at [StatNLP](http://statnlp.org) Singapore, Summer 2017 <br/>
-NLP Intern/Engineer at Mobvoi.
-Beijing, 2016 <br/>